wultra/library-deploy/README.md

-# Swift library deployment
+# Library deployment

-This repository contains a supporting script for our swift libraries deployment.
+This repository contains a supporting script for our libraries deployment.
 The document is using following constants:

-- `${DEP_TOOL}` - path where you have cloned [this repository](https://github.com/wultra/swift-library-deploy)
+- `${DEP_TOOL}` - path where you have cloned [this repository](https://github.com/wultra/library-deploy)
 - `${REPO}` - path to repository, containing library you're going to deploy